tobbbe/dotfiles/.config/sublime-text/README.md

-copy from: ~/Library/Application\ Support/Sublime\ Text/Packages/User
+copy from to backup: ~/Library/Application\ Support/Sublime\ Text/Packages/User
 `cp -a ~/Library/Application\ Support/Sublime\ Text/Packages/User/. ~/.dotfiles/.config/sublime-text`

+copy from here to sublime folder if new computer!